 The transplant was followed by many infections and setbacks over the following weeks and months, in and out of hospital, but gradually I was stronger and set backs were few and far between.
 By the end of the summer I was much stronger.

 In September 2006 we had the wedding!
 The marquee was put up, the caterers were back, flowers in the church and bouquets, clothes dug out again (a friend kindly altered my mother–of-the-bride dress because I had lost so much weight and not much hair!).
 It was the most wonderful wedding.
 My daughter was radiant and our son filmed the event with his video camera which, when I look at it, reminds me of all the emotions I had that day.
 I was alive!
 Our lovely granddaughters were pretty bridesmaids and my grandson walked sturdily by then, and danced to the live band.
 My life-saving sister was there with her family and was given a standing ovation during the speeches!
 After my transplant I found belonging to the Bristol Adult Transplanters Support Group really helpful, especially hearing about other patient’s experiences and meeting people who had come through their illness.
-It was here that I met Leukaemia CARE and I became involved with their work.
-After some assessment it was agreed that the role best suited to me was working on the 24-hour CARE Line and so after training in Worcester and London, I started as a CARE Line Volunteer.
+It was here that I met Leukaemia Care and I became involved with their work.
+After some assessment it was agreed that the role best suited to me was working on the help line and so after training in Worcester and London, I started as a help line volunteer.

 Being able to talk and listen to people affected by a blood cancer is very rewarding.
 I have made a number of friends who I have never met but who keep in touch, it’s wonderful to hear of a patient who has come through the ordeal, and still likes to phone me and tell me how things are.